Home / Blog / Tabs Disappeared

 TabGroup Vault: automatic tab backup

-TabGroup Vault takes automatic snapshots of your Chrome tab groups.
+TabGroup Vault takes automatic snapshots of your Chrome tab groups outside Chrome's normal restore flow.
 Restore a saved snapshot with one click, including group names, colors, tab order, and URLs.
-Free tier includes 5 snapshots.
-Pro ($29 one-time) adds unlimited snapshots, bulk restore, Google Drive backup, and 5 Chrome profiles.
+The free tier includes 10 snapshots.
+Pro ($39 one-time) adds unlimited snapshots, bulk restore, Google Drive backup, and 5 Chrome profiles.

 Step 4: Learn the emergency shortcuts